Alex0M/word-sequences/README.md

 Once file is read and processed all maps will be merged (sum of all maps) into one map to print the results.

-There are new functions (CalcChunkSizeForWorker and SplitToChunk) have beed added.
+There is new function SplitToChunk have beed added.
-These functions can split a file into chunks depending on the number of workers before starting the reading.
+This function can split a file into chunks depending on the bufferSize before starting the reading.
-They aslo split each chunk into smaller chunks depending on the bufferSize specified in our config.

 Also was added function FindChunkEnd.
 This function helps to find the end of the chunk and the start point for the next one.